CABBI ABCs: A Guide to Our Scientific Terms

 Ameriflux: A grassroots network of sites using eddy covariance to measure ecosystem CO2, water, and energy fluxes in North, Central and South America.
 It was established to connect research on field sites representing major climate and ecological biomes, including tundra, grasslands, savanna, crops, and conifer, deciduous, and tropical forests.
 The Illinois Energy Farm hosts an AmeriFlux site covering switchgrass, miscanthus, a maize-soy rotation, and restored prairie.
 CABBI scientists use Ameriflux data to measure crop performance and sustainability and to design tools to help researchers in that effort.
 (See related definition for “eddy covariance” in this section.)

-BESS-STAIR: A high-resolution mapping framework developed by CABBI researchers to provide accurate forests of crop water use on a daily basis across the U.S. Corn Belt.
-It measures evapotranspiration – a combination of evaporation from the soil and transpiration from plants.
+BESS-STAIR: A high-resolution mapping framework developed by CABBI researchers to provide accurate forecasts of crop water use on a daily basis across the U.S. Corn Belt.
+It measures evapotranspiration, a combination of evaporation from the soil and transpiration from plants.
 BESS-STAIR is composed of a satellite-driven biophysical model integrating plants’ water, carbon, and energy cycles — the Breathing Earth System Simulator (BESS) — with a generic and fully automated fusion algorithm called STAIR (SaTellite dAta IntegRation).

 BioSTEAM: Acronym for Biorefinery Simulation and Techno-Economic Analysis Modules, an open-source software package in Python that provides the building blocks to simulate biorefinery designs for candidate bioproducts and biofuels developed by CABBI researchers.
 Using algorithms to automate biorefinery design, simulation, and techno-economic analysis (TEA), BioSTEAM gives scientists a fast, flexible tool to compare and analyze the economics of producing different biofuels and bioproducts in a matter of seconds.
 BioSTEAM-LCA provides additional capabilities to characterize the environmental impact of biorefineries with different designs, technology performance assumptions, contexts, and uncertainties.
 Overall, the suite offers an efficient, agile way to evaluate biorefinery processes, the production of candidate biofuels and bioproducts, and trade-offs among productivity, economics, and environmental impacts.
 The results will be used to prioritize research strategies and set explicit targets for CABBI’s Feedstock and Conversion teams.